• Skip to primary navigation

 Greasing and flouring a bundt pan so that the cake doesn't stick.

 When I want to bake bundt cakes or come up with a good bundt cake recipe, one of my criteria is that the recipe has to be easy and it should not be overly complicated.
 If I read a bundt cake recipe that calls for separated eggs, for example, where the whites are whipped into a pillowy mass that gets folded into the batter, I feel like this is too much work for a bundt.
-Bundts are the cake you bring to community events or family picnics, and I truly believe they should be simple but taste fantastic.
+Bundts are the cakes you bring to community events or family picnics, and I truly believe they should be simple but taste fantastic.
 Everybody loves a good bundt and this chocolate chip bundt cake recipe from scratch is my go-to recipe when I want a simple cake that feeds a crowd.

 Easy chocolate chip bundt cake unglazed